Kat632/watchyouwant/README.md

 Having extensively researched e-commerce websites, and then latterly specific watch websites, I knew that I wanted the website to have a white background and to not be overly busy.
 My research led me to [Watch Shop](https://www.watchshop.com/) and to [House of Watches](https://www.houseofwatches.co.uk/), both of which served as inspiration for **Watch You Want?**.

 ### Text
 I deliberately decided to only use one font throughout the site.
 My chosen font is Courier New, which is a TrueType font.
-It is scaleable, in that it doesn't get jagged edges when enlarged and the font is versatile enough using different font weights and uppercase to be sufficient for both headlines and other text.
+It is scaleable, in that it doesn't become jagged around the edges when enlarged.
+The font is versatile enough using different font weights and uppercase to be sufficient for both headlines and other text.

 Courier has a typewriter feel, indeed according to [this](https://en.wikipedia.org/wiki/Courier_(typeface)) Wikipedia article, it was developed for IBM's first typewriters.
 I felt that this added to the retro style of the website.

 ## Technologies Used
 ### Languages Used

    + HTML5